 - Practice against a wall.
 Clear a space with nothing dangerous for you to fall on.
 Make sure you have at least 6 feet on either side of you (and behind you) just in case things go a little haywire.

 - Get a spotter.
 Weight lifters have spotters, and there’s no reason why you can’t have one when you’re doing inversions.
 Your spotter can help catch you if you’re starting to fall, and lower you gently to the ground.
 Your spotter can also hold your legs up, or help you keep your balance, which will take away some of the fear.

 - Talk kindly.
 If you’re telling yourself you can’t do it, you won’t do it.
 Pump yourself up, and talk to yourself kindly and with compassion just as you would talk to a friend.
 We tend to talk to ourselves with an attitude and a tone that we wouldn’t dream of using with anybody else.
 Give yourself encouragement and be kind to yourself.
 Don’t talk yourself out of inverting just because it might be uncomfortable.

 - Start small.
 If inversions are really scary, start small and work your way up.
 Start with drop backs into wheel against the wall.
 As you drop back, use your hands on the wall to walk yourself down into wheel.
 It’s the same inversion sensation, but you won’t be completely balanced by your hands at any one point.
 You can also put a bolster or pillow under where your head will be just in case you fall.

 What fears are holding you back?
-How do you intend to conquer them in 2015?
+How do you intend to conquer them?
 Let me know in the comments.